Competitive Grants

 There is not an established grant value for Chain of Checks.
 We anticipate providing several grants in the $3,000 – $5,000 range.

-Grant recipients will be announced at the Thank You Luncheon in October, although the checks will not be awarded until January 2024 when the Chain of Checks Campaign fundraising activities are completed.
+Grant recipients will be announced at the Community Philanthrophy Day in October, although the checks will not be awarded until January when the Chain of Checks Campaign fundraising activities are completed.

 Previous Recipients